jimregan/notes/_drafts/2026-01-24-hungarian-notes.md

 * **terápiás folyamat** – therapeutic process
 * **emberi kapcsolódás** – human connection
 * **a közeljövőben** – in the near future

-If you want next time, you can just say:
-**“same format”** and I’ll stick to this exactly.

 -----